40 years later, a dwindling band of Iran hostages awaits a promised payment

 The hostage restitution “needs to be paid, and if it is, we’d gladly go away,” he added.

-But for now, the remaining men and women at the heart of a tragedy that gripped the nation four decades ago are left hoping something will change before they die or become too ill to reap the benefit.
+But for now, the remaining men and women who lived through a tragedy that gripped the headlines four decades ago are left hoping something will change before they die or become too ill to reap the benefit.

-Kathryn Koob, 83, was one of two women held prisoner in Iran.
+Kathryn Koob, 82, was one of two women held prisoner in Iran.
 She had arrived months earlier to head a program aimed at fostering educational and community ties between the two countries.
-They were sequestered from male hostages and, Koob said, treated better.
+The women were sequestered from male hostages and, Koob said, treated better.

 “I always felt we were going to get out,” she said.
 “I guess that’s Iowa pragmatism and my active faith in the Lutheran Church.”